pivo-inc/pivo-pro-sdk-testapp-ios/README.md

   let supportedTrackingType = pivoSDK.getSupportedTrackingModes()
 ```

-Notice that Human and Horse Tracking are only supported on iOS 12 and above
+Notice that Human and Face Tracking are only supported on iOS 12 and above

 ### Action/Object Tracking: